 Due to the unique nature of the Territory, the GSNT has undertaken a range of projects to identify more detailed information about people who have lived, died, worked and travelled through the Territory, some records dating back as early as 1824.

-Although GSNT membership was due on the 1st July 2013, we are still accepting memberships for 2013-14.
+GSNT is now accepting membership for 2014-15, and will have new members only pages available from the 1st July.
 If you are not re-joining us this year please let us know.

 Acknowledgement of support for GSNT: